moggieuk/Happy-Hare/README.md

     Flowrate: 0 %
 ```

-Normally the encoder is automatically enabled when needed and disabled when not printing so to see the extra information you need to temporarily enable if out of a print.
+Normally the encoder is automatically enabled when needed and disabled when not printing so to see the extra information you need to temporarily enable if out of a print (hence the extra `ENABLE=1`)

 <ul>
-  <li>The encoder position, when calibrated, measures the movement of filament through it.
+  <li>The encoder, when calibrated, measures the movement of filament through it.
 It should closely follow movement of the gear or extruder steppers but can drift over time.</li>
   <li>If enabled the clog/runout detection length is the maximum distance the extruder is allowed to move without the encoder seeing it.
  A difference equal or greater than this value will trigger the clog/runout logic in Happy Hare</li>
   <li>If clog detection is in `automatic` mode the `Trigger headroom` represents the distance that Happy Hare will aim to keep the clog detection from firing.
-Generally around 8mm is good starting point.</li>
+Generally around 6mm - 8mm is good starting point.</li>
   <li>The minimim observed headroom represents how close (in mm) clog detection came to firing since the last toolchange.
 This is useful for tuning your detection length (manual config) or trigger headroom (automatic config)</li>
 <li>Finally the `Flowrate` will provide an averaged % value of the mismatch between extruder extrusion and measured movement.
 Whilst it is not possible for this to real-time accurate it should average above 94%.
-If not it indicates that you may be trying too fast.</li>
+If not it indicates that you may be trying too extrude too fast.</li>
 </ul>

 </details>

 ### 3\.
 Calibration Commands
 Before using your MMU you will need to calibrate it to adjust for the differences in componets used on your particular build.
 Be careful to calibrate in the recommended order because some settings build on earlier ones.
-Happy Hare now has automated calibration for some of the traditionally longer steps and does not reuire any Klipper restarts so the process is quick and painless.
+Happy Hare now has automated calibration for some of the traditionally longer steps and does not require any Klipper restarts so the process is quick and painless.
 See [MMU Calibration doc here](doc/calibration.md) for detailed instructions

 ### 4\.
 Setup configuration in mmu_parameters.cfg
 After calibration you might want to review and tweak the configuration and options in `mmu_parameters.cfg`.
 The default values set by the installer are good starting points although you will always have to specify things like the dimensions of your extruder which are very specific.
 The [MMU Configuration guide](doc/configuration.md) contains an in-depth reference but some of the selected features are also discussed in more detail in the following sections.